 CONNECTICUT OVERSIZE PERMITS & ESCORTS INFORMATION

-PERMITS: North Dakota oversize permits are valid for three days.
-Must have permit prior to entering the state.
+PERMITS: Connecticut oversize permits are valid for three days.

 Weight: 80,000 Gross

 Height: 14′ (Route survey required for height over 14′); 13′-6” is the maximum height for any kind of building.

 - Single – 22,500